- 1/2 cup fresh raspberries

 - 1 tablespoon chia seeds

-- One 5.3-ounce container (about 3/4 cups) coconut yogurt, preferably So Dairy-Free Yogurt
+- 1 5.3-ounce container (about 3/4 cups) coconut yogurt, such as So Delicious Dairy-Free Coconut Milk Yogurt

 Place all ingredients in a blender and blend on high until smooth.
 Fill the popsicle molds and place in the freezer until frozen solid, about 12-24 hours.